n-albert-e/palitra/README.md

 - ✅ Runs a persistent asyncio event loop in a background thread
 - ✅ Simple, thread-safe API for running coroutines from sync code
 - ✅ No monkey patching or global loop overrides
-- ✅ Automatic cleanup via `atexit`
+- ✅ Automatic cleanup via `atexit` and weakref to global runner (if used)
 - ✅ Lightweight: no external dependencies

 ---